-You are going to love this Thai Coconut Curry Pumpkin Soup recipe, because it is full of complex and bold flavors, but is so simple to make.
+You are going to love this Spicy Thai Pumpkin Soup recipe, because it is full of complex and bold flavors, but is so simple to make.
 It is an ideal meal prep or make-ahead recipe, so you could make a big batch of it on a Sunday to have on hand for the coming week.
 This soup tastes even better the next day, because the flavors have more time to mingle and develop.
 You can serve it on its own or pair it with a simple side salad and a slice of French bread for the perfect cold weather meal.